nodevalet/nodevalet/README.md

 - Automated maintenance.
 Your VPS will continuously monitor the status of your Masternode and fix it if needed.
 - Automatic wallet updates.
 Your VPS will check your coin's github twice a day, and when it sees an update, install it.

+**Planned features**

+- Full integration with "headless" installation.
+This will allow you to use our service while bypassing the API requirement.  (tinfoil hat mode)
+- On demand system updates.
+This will allow the user to update their NodeValet Masternode with the latest features without compromising server security.

 # Guides

 A simple guide for installing Helium masternodes with Nodevalet: